Douglas Anderson School of the Arts

 Douglas Anderson School of the Arts, commonly known as DA or DASOTA, is a magnet high school in the San Marco neighborhood of Jacksonville, Florida, United States.
-The school opened in 1922 as a primary school specifically for African American students.
+The school opened in 1922 during segregation as a primary school for African American students.
 The school is named after a local civil rights activist, Douglas Anderson.
 In 1985, the school was renovated into a magnet high school specializing in performing, visual and language arts.
+A historical marker commemorates its history.

 Awards

-Over the years, the school has accomplished many achievements including becoming a National Blue Ribbon School of Excellence and receiving awards from the United States Department of Education, International Network of Schools for the Advancement of Arts Education and the National Academy of Recording Arts and Sciences.
+The school was designated a National Blue Ribbon School of Excellence and received awards from the United States Department of Education, the International Network of Schools for the Advancement of Arts Education, and the National Academy of Recording Arts and Sciences.

-In December 2009, the school became a Florida Heritage Landmark by the Bureau of Historical Preservation.
-The ceremony was attended by students and school officials, Anderson's family and the first graduates of the school from 1959.
+In December 2009, the school was designated a Florida Heritage Landmark by the Bureau of Historical Preservation.
+The ceremony was attended by students and school officials, Anderson's family, and the first graduates of the school from 1959.